-Marjorie Taylor Greene says Twitter locked her out of her account
+Marjorie Taylor Greene says Twitter locked her out, platform says it was 'error'

 "It appears that Twitter is assisting Democrats in their attempt to overturn the 2020 election of Congresswoman Greene and silence not only her voice, but the voice of the Georgians who sent her to Congress."

+"We use a combination of technology and human review to enforce the Twitter Rules across the service," a Twitter spokesperson told Fox News in a statement.
+"In this case, our automated systems took enforcement action on the account referenced in error.
+This action has been reversed, and access to the account has been reinstated."

-Greene's campaign said it's no coincidence that she was locked out on the same day Rep. Jimmy Gomez, D-Calif., introduced a resolution to expel Greene from Congress.
+Greene's campaign doesn't buy Twitter's explanation, especially since they quickly contacted Twitter after the lockout.
+Greene says it was no coincidence that she lost her platform on the same day Rep. Jimmy Gomez, D-Calif., introduced a resolution to expel Greene from Congress.

 "This move eliminated any possibility for Congresswoman Greene to defend her reputation, her seat, and most importantly the votes of 230,000 Georgians in the 14th District on the Twitter platform," Greene's campaign wrote.